American Soybean Association Overview

 Company Plans

-The ASA plans to continue its advocacy for favorable crop and trade policies to protect and promote the interests of soybean farmers.
-This includes lobbying for international trade agreements that do not disadvantage U.S. soybean exports and pushing for domestic policies that enhance the sustainability and profitability of soybean farming.
+The ASA is committed to continuing its advocacy for favorable crop and trade policies to protect and promote the interests of soybean farmers.
+This includes lobbying for international trade agreements that do not disadvantage U.S. soybean exports and advocating for domestic policies that enhance the sustainability and profitability of soybean farming.
 Additionally, the ASA is focused on research and innovation within the sector to improve crop yields and marketability.